Here's an updated list of positive cases – Up News Info Detroit

 MICHIGAN (DETROIT Up News Info) – The Michigan Department of Health and Human Services announced additional positive cases of coronavirus disease 2019 (COVID-19).
-This brings the statewide total of COVID-19 cases to 1,328 as of Monday afternoon with 15 deaths.
+This brings the statewide total of COVID-19 cases to 1,791 as of Tuesday afternoon and 24 deaths.

 - Washtenaw County, three adult men, all with international travel backgrounds.